 For callback calls:

 The NG9-1-1 System Service Provider cryptographically signs the SIP RPH and Priority headers (unless a signed RPH and Priority header are received in the SIP INVITE associated with the callback call from the PSAP) before sending the call across an IP NNI boundary to/toward the emergency caller’s home network.
-If the NG9-1-1 System Service Provider receives a signed RPH/SIP Priority header in a SIP INVITE from a PSAP associated with a callback call, the NG9-1-1 System Service Provider may validate a signed SIP RPH/SIP Priority header, but must transparently pass the received Identity header associated with the SIP RPH/Priority header forward.

 The emergency caller’s home Service Provider verifies the received signed PASSporT token for the SIP RPH/Priority header.